ThFriedrich/LCOI_local_crystalline_orientation_identifier/Examples/examples_walkthrough.md

 ### Particles detection

 Particles detection is applied with the following parameters: minR:22, maxR:25, Sensitivity:1, min distance:1.4 and method:2-stage.
 Scan operation is used for the thresholding of edges detection from 0.05 to 0.4 with steps of 0.05.
+The relative wide range of parameters is chosen due to the diversity of the particles in both size and color.
 The result is:

 <img src="https://github.com/SnirMeiri/crystalDirections/blob/main/Examples/examples%20results/triangular_particles.png" width="500">